InfiniteChai/RDates.jl/docs/src/ranges.md

  2019-04-20
 ```

 This should give the basic building blocks to also come up with as complex functionality as required.
-For example, to get the next 3 future [IMM Dates](https://en.wikipedia.org/wiki/IMM_dates) we can go as follows
+For example, to get the next 3 future [IMM Dates](https://en.wikipedia.org/wiki/IMM_dates)

 ```julia
 julia> today = Date(2017,10,27)